Why Big Tech may learn to love Mike Bloomberg

 Bloomberg says in his infrastructure proposal that he would “expand broadband access to 10 million more Americans by 2025, and to all by 2030.”
 Warren has proposed spending $85 billion on broadband.
 Amy Klobuchar has the most aggressive plan, pledging to connect every American household to broadband by 2022 if she’s elected.

 Not that all of Bloomberg’s views will sit well with all big tech companies.
-He takes a pronounced left-ward slant on labor issues.
+He takes a pronounced leftward slant on labor issues.
 Since tech companies use very high numbers of contract workers, it may be most interested in Bloomberg’s plan to “grant all workers—including gig, contract, and franchise employees—the right to organize and bargain collectively.”
 He also advocates a federal $15 per hour minimum wage, adjusted for inflation.

-These issues won’t likely get much time on the debate stage tonight.
+These issues likely won’t get much time on the debate stage tonight.
 But they will factor heavily into how much support Bloomberg can expect from Big Tech if he becomes the nominee.
-Some of Bloomberg’s digital staffers, as Recode‘s Theodore Schliefer reported, recently held a conference call to with tech leaders asking them to help supply the campaign with expertise on data science, ad tech, and analytics.
+Some of Bloomberg’s digital staffers, as Recode‘s Theodore Schliefer reported, recently held a conference call with tech leaders asking them to help supply the campaign with expertise on data science, ad tech, and analytics.

-If voters decide that Bloomberg, despite his faults, is the party’s best (and safest) bet to defeat Trump, Big Tech’s support or non-support could make a big difference.
-Bloomberg may not need the Valley’s money, but he desperately needs their people to help his spend his campaign money wisely.
+If voters decide that Bloomberg, despite his faults, is the party’s best (and safest) bet to defeat Trump, Big Tech’s support or nonsupport could make a big difference.
+Bloomberg may not need the Valley’s money, but he desperately needs their people to help him spend his campaign money wisely.